 - For 14 days after your arrival, you will not be allowed to use any public transportation such as train, bus, tax, and airplane.

 - For 14 days, a healthcare center will contact you on either phone call or email to check up on your movements and health conditions every day.

 Please check the official announcement and the updated information(Click “英語版” for English information) before planning your trip.

 Travel etiquette during COVID-19

-These things we mention below might be no difference from what you do in your country, but here are the travel etiquette to follow in Japan.
+These things we mention below might be no different from what you do in your country, but here are the travel etiquettes to follow in Japan.

 Always wear a mask

 It’s a common manner for all the countries at the moment, but keep your mask on literally all the time.
+Japan is more strict about wearing masks, especially in big cities like Tokyo.
 Even when you are waiting for your order at the restaurant, or when you enter the store, put your mask on so that everyone can feel comfortable at the place.